how it all began

 Regional Fisheries Enhancement Groups

 The Hood Canal Salmon Enhancement Group is one of 12 original Regional Fisheries Enhancement Groups, or RFEGs, created by the Washington State Legislature in 1990.
+There are now 14 RFEGs across Washington state.
 The RFEGs were created to be active partners in assisting Washington State in salmon recovery efforts, supported by community volunteers.
 The RFEGs were tasked with supplementing fish populations, restoring salmon habitat, and developing salmon-related education programs.
 The Hood Canal Salmon Enhancement Group was granted 501(c)(3) nonprofit corporation status in November 1990.

 Many of the Salmon Enhancement Group projects and programs are developed in conjunction with various resource managers.
 These partners include: the Hood Canal Coordinating Council, Long Live the Kings, Mason Conservation District, National Fish and Wildlife Foundation, National Oceanic and Atmospheric Administration, numerous Mason, Kitsap and Jefferson County government departments, Port Gamble S’Klallam Tribe, Puget Sound Partnership, Skokomish Tribal Nation, University of Washington, United States Forest Service, Washington Department of Ecology, Washington Department of Fish and Wildlife, Washington Department of Natural Resources, Washington Department of Transportation, and Washington State Parks.